Heba-A-Saleh/basic-image-recognition-tasks/README.md

 ### Forth task train a new Logistic Regression classifier on the reduced dataset
 I used PCA to reduce the training dataset's dimensionality, with a variance ratio of 95%.
 I train a new Logistic Regression classifier on the reduced dataset

+For all tasks the trained model, time of training, and accuracy on the test set in a pickle format.